SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 - To delete a global smart rule: ADMIN permission for permission type "Global smart rules" or "CEP management" and ADMIN permission for permission type "Inventory"
 {{< /c8y-admon-req >}}

-Depending on initial configuration provided when creating a global smart rule there are 2 types possible.
+Depending on initial configuration provided when creating a global smart rule there are two types possible:
-- global smart rules by default enabled for all assets - when by providing the configuration no asset is selected.
-Such smart rule is automatically applied to any asset available in the system including those assets that a added later in time.
+- Global smart rules by default enabled for all assets: When by providing the configuration no asset is selected.
+Such smart rule is automatically applied to any asset available in the system including those assets that are added later in time.
-- global smart rules by default disabled for all assets - when by providing configuration at least one asset is selected.
-Such smart rule is automatically disabled to aby other asset except those provided initially in configuration.
-It can be enabled for newly added assets manually.
+- Global smart rules by default disabled for all assets: When by providing configuration at least one asset is selected.
+Such smart rule is automatically disabled to any other asset except those provided initially with the configuration.
+You can manually enable it for newly added assets.

 **Local smart rules**